scailfin/benchmark-client/README.rst

     source venv/bin/activate

-The ROB Client requires the ``robcore`` package as well as a `Web API Server <https://github.com/scailfin/rob-webapi-flask>`_.
+The ROB Client requires the ``flowserv`` package as well as a `Web API Server <https://github.com/scailfin/rob-webapi-flask>`_.
 The following steps will install the ROB client and all required packages:

 .. code-block:: bash

-    git clone git@github.com:scailfin/rob-core.git
+    git clone git@github.com:scailfin/flowserv-core.git
     pip install -e rob-core
     git clone git@github.com:scailfin/rob-client.git
     pip install -e rob-client

 The primary configuration parameters are defined in the `ROB Configuration documentation <https://github.com/scailfin/rob-core/blob/master/docs/configuration.rst>`_.
-In particular, the environment variables **ROB_API_HOST**, **ROB_API_PORT**, and **ROB_API_PATH** are used to define the base URL for the API that is used for client requests.
+In particular, the environment variables **FLOWSERV_API_HOST**, **FLOWSERV_API_PORT**, and **FLOWSERV_API_PATH** are used to define the base URL for the API that is used for client requests.
 Three additional environment variables are defined by the client:

 - **ROB_ACCESS_TOKEN**: Access token for the user obtained after authentication
 - **ROB_BENCHMARK**: Identifier of the default benchmark